 Some advocates of supervised injection facilities even say that they help to combat the addiction problem.
 The rationale is that by gaining the trust of heroin users, available addiction professionals can overcome barriers that prevent them from seeking heroin treatment.
-This line of argument says that supervised injection facilities actually help the heroin addiction problem by encouraging users to get help.
+This argument line says that supervised injection facilities actually help the heroin addiction problem by encouraging users to get help.

 Drawbacks of Bringing Heroin Injection Sites to the United States

 There is quite a bit of enthusiasm among supporters of heroin injection sites.
 However, the public remains deeply divided about the safety and effectiveness of these facilities.
-One of the biggest worries is that operating such a facility implicitly condones the drug-seeking behavior.
+One of the biggest worries is that operating such a facility implicitly condones drug-seeking behavior.
 Visiting a legal facility doesn’t help a person become free of addiction.
 Rather, it provides them with a new setting in which to use drugs.
-This may actually increase heroin users’ pattern of addiction as it eliminates negative consequences, such as law enforcement action, that may otherwise deter use.
+This may actually increase heroin users’ addiction pattern as it eliminates negative consequences, such as law enforcement action, that may otherwise deter use.

 Critics of supervised injection facilities say that not only do these sites condone heroin use, but they encourage it.
-A more responsible use of public funding is to expand access to heroin treatment programs to help heroin users get clean.
+More responsible use of public funding is to expand access to heroin treatment programs to help heroin users get clean.
 Many people addicted to heroin feel trapped by the drug, unable to break free and achieve a healthy recovery.
 Poor awareness of effective treatment solutions and mistrust of treatment professionals can keep users stuck in these negative patterns.

 Alternatives to Heroin Injection Sites

 The benefit of an individualized mental health treatment without the barriers of the physical discomforts is that it allows the patient and the healthcare provider to focus on the underlying heroin addiction culprit, rather than just treating the symptoms.
 Without a commitment to helping addicted individuals get treatment, supervised injection facilities do nothing to break the cycle of heroin addiction.
-By expanding treatment efforts and treating patients as individuals, we can assist and guide the ones who seek to break free from heroin addiction.
+By expanding treatment efforts and treating patients as individuals, we can assist and guide those who seek to break free from heroin addiction.

 Last Updated on